DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Weren't you the one who said to be careful?
 If it is indeed their base, there is no guarantee that our vanguard shall survive."

-"Well, after all I suggested that we should get off here."
+"Well, since it was I who suggested that we should get off here."

 Lion King remained silent.